 SSRIs are commonly believed to work by blocking the serotonin transporter—a molecule that carries serotonin back into brain's cells.
 When serotonin is inside a brain cell, it does not do anything good or bad.
 For it to work as a neurotransmitter that can help activate brain signaling, it needs to be on the outside of the brain's neurons.
 If SSRIs work by blocking the serotonin transporter, they will result in more serotonin sitting on the outside of the neurons (or, more specifically, in the gap between two neurons), where it can do its job.

 Although serotonin has multiple functions in the brain, one of them is to keep us calm and content.
 So, when too little serotonin is active outside our brain cells, we become nervous, unhappy or unable to feel any pleasure.
 Blocking the transporter that inactivates serotonin can thus restore our brain's levels of active serotonin and once again make us calm and content.

 It is certainly peculiar that SSRIs do not work instantaneously after popping the first pill.
 After all, SSRIs are not the only drugs to block the serotonin transporter.
-Street drugs like cocaine and ecstacy also reportedly block the serotonin transporter.
-But it does not take four to six weeks for cocaine or ecstacy to have a noticeable effect on us.
+Street drugs like cocaine and ecstasy also reportedly block the serotonin transporter.
+But it does not take four to six weeks for cocaine or ecstasy to have a noticeable effect on us.

 Baudry A, Mouillet-Richard S, Schneider B, Launay JM, & Kellermann O (2010). miR-16 targets the serotonin transporter: a new facet for adaptive responses to antidepressants.
 Science (New York, N.Y.), 329 (5998), 1537-41 PMID: 20847275